-All teaching faculty (full- and part-time faculty, Department Chairs, and administrators who teach) are evaluated by students using the Student Evaluation of Instruction Form.
+All teaching faculty (full- and part-time faculty, Department Chairs, and administrators who teach) are evaluated by students using the Student Evaluation of Instruction (SEI) form.
 Although student evaluations by themselves do not provide sufficient information to validly judge a faculty member's performance as a teacher, they do contribute to the overall faculty evaluation process.
 The data are summarized in a Student Evaluation Report.

 Full-time and part-time faculty, teaching graduate or undergraduate courses, are evaluated during each semester of each academic year.
-The Senate of the Student Government Association and the Faculty Senate must approve the Student Evaluation of Instruction Form.
+The Senate of the Student Government Association and the Faculty Senate must approve the SEI form.
 A department may add up to five supplementary items or scales to this form without approval from the Senate.
-Alternatively, a department may develop a substitute Student Evaluation of Instruction Form in lieu of the general form.
+Alternatively, a department may develop a substitute SEI form in lieu of the general form.
 The Senate of the Student Government Association and the Faculty Senate must approve any alternate forms.